hvkwak/3dgraphics/README.md

 # 3dgraphics
 This repository contains my programming exercises and project code related to 3D computer graphics.
-The work is based on `3D Computer Graphics from Scratch` by Gustavo Pezzi ([@Pikuma](https://www.pikuma.com)), along with additional explorations and personal projects.

 ## How to Run
 To compile and run the main program (e.g., `src/main.c`), use the following command: